bwagner2-git/bwagner2-git.github.io/lab9.md

 <br>
 talk about how my sensor was pointing up slightly so this could have lead to some of the garbage values at a distance that I see in my map
+MAKE THE DIFFERENT SETS IN THE MAP DIFFERENT COLORS